SSL Encrypted 50+ Brokers Tested Data-Driven Ratings Real Money Testing Independent Reviews

 🏅 Section Winner: Admirals (9.0 vs 8.5)

 Regulation is crucial for fund safety.
 Admirals is regulated by CySEC, FCA, ASIC (Tier 1), while Trading 212 holds licenses from FCA, CySEC (Tier 1).
 Admirals scores 9/10 and Trading 212 scores 8.5/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Admirals shows 3 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Trading 212 shows 2 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Admirals